Contributors

 Debra Davidson 1 Article

-Professor of Environmental Sociology at the University of Alberta.
-Her work centers on the social dimensions of climate change, with a focus on energy-society dynamics.
-Her research is published in leading journals like Science and Nature.
-She contributed as a Lead Author to the IPCC's 5th Assessment Report and serves on UNEP’s Expert Foresight Panel.
-She also led Prairie Urban Farm (2013-2023) and convenes the university’s Climate Action Coalition.
+Professor of Environmental Sociology at the University of Alberta, she focuses on the social impacts of climate change and energy-society relations.
+She was a Lead Author for the IPCC’s 5th Assessment Report, serves on UNEP’s Expert Panel, and founded Prairie Urban Farm (2013–2023).
+She also leads the university’s Climate Action Coalition.

 Michael Davis 1 Article